harness-community/drone-gcp-oidc/README.md

 ## Notes

-- This plugin necessitates an OIDC token, identified as `PLUGIN_OIDC_TOKEN_ID`, which is supplied as a stage variable.
-This token is not manually configured; instead, the CI stage recognizes that the Plugin Step involving the `drone-gcp-oidc` plugin is being executed.
+- `PLUGIN_OIDC_TOKEN_ID` is not manually configured; instead, the CI stage recognizes that the Plugin Step involving the `drone-gcp-oidc` plugin is being executed.
 If this is the case, the CI stage calls the OIDC token generator API from the platform and sets the generated token in the `PLUGIN_OIDC_TOKEN_ID` environment variable.

 - Please provide the `duration` in seconds, for example, the default value is 1 hour, i.e, 3600 seconds.
 The service account must have the `iam.allowServiceAccountCredentialLifetimeExtension` permission to set a custom duration.

 - The plugin creates `application_default_credentials.json` if the `create_application_credentials_file` flag is set to `true` in the plugin settings.
 Then in the subsequent steps, users can run the below commands to authenticate and get the Access token: